 The original hall was the Reading Room, built in 1912.
 It was extended in the late 1970's to become the Jubilee Hall and the Sandy Lane social club, and is now "home" to a number of organisations as well as being available for private hire - if you would like to know more please go to the dedicated website where you can find details of charges, who to contact and a diary of bookings.

-Following a review of how the hall is used, and looking to the future, the village hall will be the main topic for discussion at this year's Annual Parish Meeting, 7pm in the hall on Wednesday 18 March 2020.
-This is YOUR meeting, come along with your ideas - if you could spare some time to help or join the Committee, even better!
+Following a review of how the hall is used, and looking to the future, the village hall was to be the main topic for discussion at this year's Annual Parish Meeting, but this was cancelled under Coronavirus restrictions.
+As soon as the restrictions are lifted, a special meeting will be arranged.

 As the parish is made up of 2 villages, we have 2 churches - St Botolphs Banningham, and St Giles Colby.
 Both are part of the United Benefice of Kings Beck which now includes Swanton Abbot and Sloley in addition to our villages, Felmingham, Skeyton, Suffield and Tuttington.
 The Parish Council makes an annual grant to both Colby & Banningham church Friends Committees towards the maintenance of the churchyards as burial grounds.